futurewebprogramming/Full-Stack-Web-Development/CSS -Complete-Course/Lecture-09-CSS-Text&Font/README.md

     background-color: #afc;
 }
 ```
+## Text layout

-### Text Alignment and Text Direction
+### Text Alinment
-Text Alignment
-The text-align property is used to set the horizontal alignment of a text.
+text-align property is used to control how text is aligned within its containing content box.

-A text can be left or right aligned, centered, or justified.
+>left: Left-justifies the text.

+>right: Right-justifies the text.

+>center: Centers the text.

+>justify: Makes the text spread out, varying the gaps in between the words so that all lines of text are the same width.

 ```css
 h1 {